Flash memory: Invention and commercialization

-Fujio Masuoka, while working for Toshiba, proposed a new type of floating-gate memory that allowed entire sections of memory to be erased quickly and easily, by applying a voltage to a single wire connected to a group of cells.
-This led to Masuoka's invention of flash memory at Toshiba in 1980.
+Fujio Masuoka invented flash memory at Toshiba in 1980.
+The improvement between EEPROM and flash is that flash is programmed in blocks while EEPROM is programmed in bytes.
 According to Toshiba, the name "flash" was suggested by Masuoka's colleague, Shōji Ariizumi, because the erasure process of the memory contents reminded him of the flash of a camera.
 Masuoka and colleagues presented the invention of NOR flash in 1984, and then NAND flash at the IEEE 1987 International Electron Devices Meeting (IEDM) held in San Francisco.

 Toshiba commercially launched NAND flash memory in 1987.
 Intel Corporation introduced the first commercial NOR type flash chip in 1988.
 NOR-based flash has long erase and write times, but provides full address and data buses, allowing random access to any memory location.
 This makes it a suitable replacement for older read-only memory (ROM) chips, which are used to store program code that rarely needs to be updated, such as a computer's BIOS or the firmware of set-top boxes.
 Its endurance may be from as little as 100 erase cycles for an on-chip flash memory, to a more typical 10,000 or 100,000 erase cycles, up to 1,000,000 erase cycles.
-NOR-based flash was the basis of early flash-based removable media; CompactFlash was originally based on it, though later cards moved to less expensive NAND flash.
+NOR-based flash was the basis of early flash-based removable media; CompactFlash was originally based on it, although later cards moved to less expensive NAND flash.

 NAND flash has reduced erase and write times, and requires less chip area per cell, thus allowing greater storage density and lower cost per bit than NOR flash.
 However, the I/O interface of NAND flash does not provide a random-access external address bus.
 Rather, data must be read on a block-wise basis, with typical block sizes of hundreds to thousands of bits.
 This makes NAND flash unsuitable as a drop-in replacement for program ROM, since most microprocessors and microcontrollers require byte-level random access.
 In this regard, NAND flash is similar to other secondary data storage devices, such as hard disks and optical media, and is thus highly suitable for use in mass-storage devices, such as memory cards and solid-state drives (SSD).
-Flash memory cards and SSDs store data using multiple NAND flash memory chips.
+For example, SSDs store data using multiple NAND flash memory chips.

 The first NAND-based removable memory card format was SmartMedia, released in 1995.
 Many others followed, including MultiMediaCard, Secure Digital, Memory Stick, and xD-Picture Card.

 Later developments

 A new generation of memory card formats, including RS-MMC, miniSD and microSD, feature extremely small form factors.
 For example, the microSD card has an area of just over 1.5 cm2, with a thickness of less than 1 mm.

 NAND flash has achieved significant levels of memory density as a result of several major technologies that were commercialized during the late 2000s to early 2010s.

+NOR flash was the most common type of Flash memory sold until 2005, when NAND flash overtook NOR flash in sales.